samuelbifalco/instant-clip-trimmer/replit.md

 - **No Upload Required**: Direct file processing without server uploads

 ## User Preferences
-- Prefers futuristic, neon-themed design aesthetics
+- Prefers futuristic, neon-themed design aesthetics but with excellent readability
-- Values readability over excessive visual effects
+- Values clean, simple, and beautiful interfaces that are easy to use
+- Wants the most amazing design possible for the video editor
 - Wants Google AdSense integration for monetization
 - Requires production-ready, secure implementation
+- Emphasizes that buttons and text must be readable

 ## External Dependencies